-With the advent of the cloud, data lakes built on the cloud primarily use object storages like Amazon S3, Google Cloud Storage, Azure Blob Storage, etc. to store the data for analytical purposes.
+With the advent of the cloud, data lakes built on the cloud-primarily use object storage like Amazon S3, Google Cloud Storage, Azure Blob Storage, etc. to store the data for analytical purposes.
 SQL-on-Hadoop engines like Apache Spark, Apache Hive, and Presto are all processing huge amounts of data stored in the cloud object stores.
-Cloud object stores are popular mainly because they are infinitely scalable, cheaper, and more fault tolerant, though they add latencies to various traditional file system operations.
+Cloud object stores are popular mainly because they are infinitely scalable, cheaper, and more fault-tolerant, though they add latencies to various traditional file system operations.

 At Qubole, we are looking at various ways to improve the overall query time.
 We are happy to announce that Apache Spark on Qubole can now automatically use the S3 Select service whenever applicable to speed up queries (meaning there’s no need for an application code change).

 Apache Spark supports plugging in a new data source to the engine using an abstraction called Datasource.
 Using the Datasource abstraction, we built a new data source to integrate S3 Select with Spark on Qubole.

 Spark on Qubole supports using S3 Select to read S3-backed tables created on top of CSV or JSON files.
 It can automatically convert existing CSV or JSON-based S3-backed tables to use S3 Select by pushing filters and columns used in the user’s query.

 The above diagrams illustrate how Spark interacts with the S3 Select service at a logical level.
 In Figure 1, without S3 Select optimization, Spark reads file after file and filters the data based on the predicate.
 Whereas in Figure 2 with S3 Select optimization turned on, Spark sends the S3 Select SQL based on the application code and gets back only the filtered portion of data from S3 Select.
 This drastically reduces the network I/O happening for needle-in-the-haystack kinds of queries, thereby speeding up the query.